LogicalOverflow/MasterStats/README.md

 accessible from outside, without a need to recompile anything, and can be excluded from GitHub without any problems.
 I also decided to move the AWS Region to this properties file as it is easier accessible as a hardcoded region and a option one might want to change.

+### Visualizing the data
+Even though I had my statistics, just printing them out as text does not look nice and makes it hard to look into it and draw any conclusions.
+That is why I needed a way to make nice graphs using my data.
+I first tried chartist.js, but even though the library sees to be nice, getting the data from the Java code to the charts and styling and configuring the charts was not something going well.
+So I stated looking for alternatives and found Wicked Charts, a wrapper for the JavaScript library Highcharts.
+Using it, I was able to completely configure the charts using Java and creating charts, looking the way I wanted them to.